El Cuatrero: Femicide case and prosecution

 On March 4, 2023, CMLL wrestler Stephanie Vaquer filed a domestic violence criminal complaint against Reyes, who had worked with her in the past for Consejo Mundial de Lucha Libre (CMLL).
 According to the complaint, Cuatrero forced onto her by choking her and throwing her against a wall.
 On March 9, CMLL released a statement stating that they "energetically condemn any form of violence against women and reiterate our commitment to promote a life free of violence and harassment in our staff and attendees to our arenas."
 On March 10, after a show for AAA in the city of Aguascalientes, Reyes was arrested on an arrest warrant in Mexico City and charged with attempted femicide and domestic violence.
 Although he was denied parole in June 2024, he was released in March 2025, pending the further prosecution of Reyes by the prosecutor's office of Mexico City.
 A rumored motion of forgiveness from Vaquer was vigorously denied by the office.
+In May 2026, Reyes was found guilty and sentenced to 12 years and eight months in prison.